-The Grand Oaks Resort, home of the Florida Carriage Museum, encompasses over 400 acres of beauty in Central Florida’s horse country.
+The Grand Oaks Resort & Museum encompasses over 400 acres of beauty in Central Florida’s horse country.
+Whether you are a resort guest or out for a pleasurable day, you won’t want to miss the impressive array of Home-Made Soups, Salads and Sandwiches, including Wraps, Flats and Paninis in “The Bistro”.
+We welcome you to relax in our charming courtyard, or lounge with a glass of wine, cup of java or tea , surf the Internet or just savor the views.
 Visitors to the Museum re-live history as they experience one of the finest collections of carriages in the world.
 Carriage rides are available on the winding roads through tall oaks draped in Spanish Moss, around the Qin Dynasty Gardens, and past the exotic Japanese Koi Pond.
 Horses abound: a rare Poitou donkey named “Nicolette” and her best friend, a Miniature Horse named “Gracie”, welcome visitors and look for a scratch on the head.
 The Museum houses one of the largest, privately owned collections of carriages in the world.
 It is open to the public and there are more than 160 meticulously restored carriages, including the 1840’s Dress Chariot formerly owned by Emperor Franz Joseph of Austria.
 The Resort features 26 well appointed residences and 10 barns that serve as an equine “Bed & Barn.”
 Some guests bring their horses to train for the winter months, a weekend, or just for the day.
 Others come without horses to enjoy the miles of walking/carriage trails and can often be spotted picnicing under the shady oak trees.